LibreSolar/libresolar.github.io/docs/software/thingset.md

 ## Specification and ongoing development

 The ThingSet protocol is under active development.
-Visit the [thingset.github.io](https://thingset.github.io) for further information.
+Visit [libre.solar/thingset](https://libre.solar/thingset/) for the specification document and further information.